librecores/librecores-web/README.md

 - Install the NFS server packages.
 If you don't want to, see the note on NFS below.
 - Install Vagrant.
 It's fast and simple: http://www.vagrantup.com/downloads
+- Install vagrant-hostmanager: `vagrant plugin install vagrant-hostmanager`
 - `cd vagrant; vagrant up`.
 This might take a while.
-- Take your web browser to http://192.168.33.10 and you should see the LibreCores web site.
+- Take your web browser to http://librecores.devel and you should see the LibreCores web site.
+At http://blog.librecores.devel you'll find the blog.

 On Ubuntu 14.04, this all boils down to